-- Arms – the person with suspected stroke may not be able to lift one or both arms and keep them there because of arm weakness or numbness
+- Arms – the person with suspected stroke may not be able to lift both arms and keep them there because of arm weakness or numbness in one arm.

-- Time – it is time to dial 999 immediately if you see any of these signs or symptoms
+- Time – it is time to dial 999 immediately if you notice any of these signs or symptoms.

 It is important for everyone to be aware of these signs and symptoms.
 If you live with or care for somebody in a high-risk group, such as someone who is elderly or has diabetes or high blood pressure, being aware of the symptoms is even more important.

-- numbness or weakness resulting in complete paralysis of one side of the body
+- complete paralysis of one side of the body

 'Mini-stroke' or transient ischaemic attack (TIA)